Student Services

 Consider attending a small university (better chance for money).

-Visit counseling center often for additional information not listed in senior newsletter.
+Visit counseling centers often for additional information not listed in the senior newsletter.

 High GPA and SAT/ACT scores.